HydroModPy/HydroModPy/tools/doc_gallery/README.md

 ## How To Add One Case

+1. For a simple `copy_assets` page, prefer adding one entry under `tools/doc_gallery/manifests/*.json`.
-1. Add a new `GalleryCaseSpec` in `tools/doc_gallery/gallery_manifest.py`.
+2. For a generated or discovered case, add the corresponding `GalleryCaseSpec` or helper builder in `tools/doc_gallery/gallery_manifest.py`.
-2. Make sure the case is reproducible from versioned repository inputs.
+3. Make sure the case is reproducible from versioned repository inputs.
-3. Run `python -m tools.doc_gallery`.
+4. Run `python -m tools.doc_gallery`.
-4. Inspect the generated page under `docs/readthedocs/source/capability_gallery/cases/`.
+5. Inspect the generated page under `docs/readthedocs/source/capability_gallery/cases/`.
-5. Run `python -m tools.doc_gallery --check`.
+6. Run `python -m tools.doc_gallery --check`.
-6. Rebuild Sphinx with `python -m sphinx -E -a -W -b html source _build/html` from `docs/readthedocs/`.
+7. Rebuild Sphinx with `python -m sphinx -E -a -W -b html source _build/html` from `docs/readthedocs/`.

 ## How To Add One Mesh Bundle Case